sad woman sitting on couch - how to overcome emotional painPin

 When you start doing something new or fun, it takes your mind off your negative thoughts and turns them into positive thoughts!
 Yay!

-A hobby can be as simple as bird watching or butterfly chasing or even sitting at your local river/pond/stream (whatever) and feeding ducks and swans.
+A hobby can be as simple as bird watching, butterfly chasing, or even sitting at your local river/pond/stream (whatever) and feeding ducks and swans.

 In Summary

-To summarize how to overcome emotional pain here are 9 tips to help you.
+To summarize how to overcome emotional pain, here are nine tips to help you.

 1. Write out your feelings